ahadik/node_starter/README.md

 - [x] [Uglify](https://github.com/mishoo/UglifyJS2): Minify your front-end Javascript for performance.
 - [x] [Sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps): Map all these transpiled changes back to your original code for debugging.

 Downloading and running the code in this repository, as explained below, will set up these tools for you automatically.
-You can then dive into your project just as you always would, but now with supecharged tools and capabilities.
+You can then dive into your project just as you always would, but now with super-charged tools and capabilities.

 ###Installation
 Clone this repository (`git clone git@github.com:ahadik/node_starter.git`) to start your project.
 Install dependencies with `npm install`.